-When tREH is long, output buffers are disabled by /RE=High, and the hold time of data output depend on tRHOH (25ns MIN).
-On this condition, waveforms look like normal serial read mode.
+When tREH is long, output buffers are disabled by /RE=High, and the hold time of data output depends on tRHOH (25ns MIN).
+Under this condition, the waveforms look like Normal Serial Read Mode.

-When tREH is short, output buffers are not disabled by /RE=High, and the hold time of data output depend on tRLOH (5ns MIN).
-On this condition, output buffers are disabled by the rising edge of CLE,ALE,/CE or falling edge of /WE, and waveforms look like Extended Data Output Mode.
+When tREH is short, output buffers are not disabled by /RE=High, and the hold time of data output depends on tRLOH (5ns MIN).
+Under this condition, output buffers are disabled by the rising edge of CLE, ALE, /CE or the falling edge of /WE, and waveforms look like Extended Data Output Mode.

-(2) t{DCBSYW2} depends on the timing between internal programming time and data in time.
+(2) $t{DCBSYW2}$ depends on the timing between internal programming time and data in time.